Intro to Preservation Metadata

 1. Try enrolling with a different browser or with a different device (laptop, tablet, smart phone, etc.)

-2. Request that we send you an invoice.
-This will be emailed to you and you can pay through the link provided in the invoice.
-Send us an email at [email protected]
+2. Email us at [email protected] and request that we send you an invoice.
+You can pay through the link provided in the invoice.